-Wichita, Kan., ranks 10th best among the 75 largest cities in the United States for the handling of its finances, according to a Truth in Accounting (TIA) analysis of municipal data released this month.
+Among the 75 most populous cities in the U.S., Wichita ranks 18th for the state of its finances, having $1,200 in liabilities per taxpayer, according to a Truth in Accounting (TIA) analysis of municipal data released last month.

 The inflow of smuggled cigarettes in Kansas is 21.8 percent, according to a new study from the Tax Foundation that examines the relationship between cigarette taxes and smuggling.

 Kansas finished 27th in a study by the website Rich States, Poor States that examined the 50 states’ economic outlooks based on 15 weighted policy measures.

 U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises former Secretary of State and 2020 U.S. Senate candidate for Kansas, Kris Kobach, for signing the pledge for an amendment to term limit Congress.